-The meeting of the Gorpcore explosion and continued lockdowns has whipped up a demand storm for hiking.
-Our desire to explore past the four walls of our own homes and reconnect with nature has never been stronger and with spring incoming, the possibility of getting out for a day in the wild is looking even more enticing.
+The meeting of the Gorpcore explosion and the easing of lockdowns has whipped up a demand storm for hiking.
+Our desire to explore past the four walls of our own homes and reconnect with nature has never been stronger and with fall incoming, the possibility of getting out for a day in the wild is looking even more enticing.

 Labels like Nike ACG, Arc’teryx, Snow Peak, and more, have brought new life to what was a once-stagnated world.
 Form has met function to make some of the most satisfying pieces on the market, from lightweight jackets to hiking sneaker-boot hybrids, and flasks that are actually cool.

 To prepare for the onslaught of hike invites that you’re set to receive over the coming months, and to celebrate one of the burgeoning aspects of contemporary style, we rounded up some of the best hiking gear on the net right now.

 Fix up and look sharp in the outdoors with our selection of the most stylish hiking gear below.

 If you’re going hiking during the fall/winter season, chances are it’ll be a little wetter and colder than it usually is, when you head off into the outdoors.
 A good jacket makes all the difference, as it’ll keep you warm, dry, and (in some cases) protected from nature.
 Below, we’ve put together a selection of hiking-ready jackets that not only work but will also have you stopping to take fit pics next to every single tree.
 We’ve included everything from the grail-level ACRONYM J-16 GORE-TEX jacket, to a jacket from up-and-coming designer Arnar Mar Jonsson.
 Of course, a The North Face down jacket couldn’t be left off the list.